goinvo/InvoPlaybook/src/pages/running-a-project.md

 - Identify dates for sending invoices and receiving payment.
 Let sales team know of those dates to update the financial forecast.
 - Be sure to track your time on Staffplan.
 Check to see if billing is standard, by the hour, or by the hour + type of work.
 You may need to track your hours more specifically.
 - Create invoice (workflow to be documented) and send to client billing contact on the pre-determined date.
-- Add invoice to the [Dropbox](https://www.dropbox.com/sh/1oldp2ktxjagaat/AADuyPVaCzBoD-MPXoBkkHEja?dl=0) folder `Invo_Projects` &gt; `all_invoices` &gt; `clientName` for our records.
+- Add invoice to the [Dropbox](https://www.dropbox.com/sh/1oldp2ktxjagaat/AADuyPVaCzBoD-MPXoBkkHEja?dl=0) folder `Invo_Projects > all_invoices > clientName` for our records.
 See the [Invoice Directory Structure section in File Management](/file-management.html) for more info.
 - Follow up when a payment becomes late:

+> Subject: Invoice #&lt;invoiceNumber&gt; Involution Studios / We Create Goodness LLCs
+>
+> &lt;billingContactName&gt;,
+>
->>Subject: Invoice #&lt;invoiceNumber&gt; Involution Studios / We Create Goodness LLCs&lt;billingContactName&gt;,Please see attached Invoice #&lt;invoiceNumber&gt; in the amount of $&lt;invoiceAmount&gt; for &lt;nameOfService - example design consulting&gt; on the &lt;nameOfProject&gt; Project.
+> Please see attached Invoice #&lt;invoiceNumber&gt; in the amount of $&lt;invoiceAmount&gt; for &lt;nameOfService - example design consulting&gt; on the &lt;nameOfProject&gt; Project.
 This is the &lt;currentNumberInvoice&gt; of &lt;totalNumberOfInvoices&gt; invoices you will receive for this project.
 Payment terms are net 30 days upon receipt of this invoice.
-Please make checks payable to our parent company, We Create Goodness LLC, EIN #&lt;insertEINNumber).Thanks,&lt;yourName&gt;
+Please make checks payable to our parent company, We Create Goodness LLC, EIN #&lt;insertEINNumber&gt;.
+>
+> Thanks,
+>
+> &lt;yourName&gt;

 * * *

 ## Kickoff